 The Senate bill was referred to three committees and the House bill to four committees but the bills have not yet been heard.
+These bills are likley dead.

 10. HB 461/SB 194 - Insurance Solutions Advisory Council By Rep. Spencer and Sen. Berman